 The attic at this school is similarly large, but wide open thanks to the lack of a third floor gym, and is copiously adorned with old graffiti (Garfield, on the other hand, has only a couple scrawls).
-Some folks have said there's 100-year-old graffiti up there but the oldest I found dated from 1937.
+The oldest ones I've found date to the 1890s.

 Back down in the basement, you can follow a switchback set of staircases into a subterranean boiler room that was built in the early '50s, when the gym and cafeteria were added to the building, too.